bgoenner/generator_v2/README.md

 # SCAD generator V2

 A redevelopment of a verilog/def to SCAD converter for the OpenMFDA project.
 Was developed as a coding exercise but has become a pretty robust set of code.
+It purely just writes the SCAD code needed to generate the device in OpenSCAD.
+No STL generation has been implemented yet.

 ### Improvements from previous version
 - Calls the TLEF file for some definitions, the effort is to pull from the geometric definitions used in OpenROAD to reduce the amount of redundent variables.